kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0003 General requirements.md

 \(2\) When conveying information related to an advertisement or sales transaction, no person may make, or cause to be made, through the omission of material information, a representation that a type-certificated product is airworthy, or that a product, part, appliance, or material is acceptable for installation on a type-certificated product in any record if that representation is likely to mislead a consumer acting reasonably under the circumstances.

-\(d\) The provisions of §3.5(b) and §3.5(c) shall not apply if a person can show that the product is airworthy or that the product, part, appliance or material is acceptable for installation on a type-certificated product.
+\(d\) The provisions of [[Volume 1/A Definitions and general requirements/0003 General requirements.md#§3.5   Statements about products, parts, appliances and materials.|§3.5]](b) and [[Volume 1/A Definitions and general requirements/0003 General requirements.md#§3.5   Statements about products, parts, appliances and materials.|§3.5]](c) shall not apply if a person can show that the product is airworthy or that the product, part, appliance or material is acceptable for installation on a type-certificated product.

 ## Subpart B—Security Threat Disqualification